77batbat/Beiwe_documentation/README.md

   saveRDS(callmat, paste(output_filepath, "/Preprocessed_Data/Individual/",patient_name, "/call_data.rds",sep=""))
 }
 ```
-to call the calls preprocessing, we read files from our working directory and basically did the same thing as the text preprocessing.
-We also want to combine information from each file and split the variable "timestamp” into “hours” and “days” and convert them information and store them in the format of call.
+To call the calls preprocessing, we read files from our working directory and basically did the same thing as the text preprocessing.
+We also combine information from each file and split the variable "timestamp” into “hours” and “days” and combine their information together and store them in the format of call.

 #### powerstate_preprocessing